 The University of Oregon has a long history of advancement and innovation through interdisciplinary research, education, and training.
-Our highly collaborative culture is supported by our research centers and institutes, many of which are overseen by the Office of the Vice President for Research and Innovation.
+Our highly collaborative culture is supported by our research centers and institutes overseen by the Office of the Vice President for Research and Innovation.
 Within our network of centers and institutes, researchers, students, and supporting staff work across disciplines to expand the boundaries of knowledge and develop innovative solutions to global challenges.

 The Center for Cyber Security and Privacy conducts a variety of research projects and educational efforts focusing on the security and privacy of computer networks and systems.
 The center brings together faculty working in multiple departments and schools, including the Department of Computer and Information Science, the School of Law, the Lundquist College of Business, the Department of Philosophy, and Information Services, among others.